Nasciturus pro iam nato habetur, quotiens de commodis eius agitur: Historical instances

 When Victoria inherited the British throne in 1837, her proclamation of accession specified that she inherited it from her uncle "saving the rights of any issue of his late Majesty King William IV, which may be born of his late Majesty's consort, Queen Adelaide", because any such unborn progeny would have had a prior claim to the throne under primogeniture.
 They would have ipso facto displaced her as British monarch at birth.
+(William IV had then recently died, hence there was still a very remote chance of Adelaide's being pregnant with his offspring at the time of Victoria's accession, but Adelaide did not in fact go on to carry any further pregnancies to term, so the anticipated possibility this caveat accounted for did not eventuate.)

-In 1885, king Alfonso XII of Spain died And was provisionally succeeded by his daughter María de las Mercedes, Princess of Asturias until his wife's pregnancy turned out to be a boy, who became Alfonso XIII of Spain upon birth.
+In 1885, king Alfonso XII of Spain died and was provisionally succeeded by his daughter María de las Mercedes, Princess of Asturias until his wife's pregnancy turned out to be a boy, who became Alfonso XIII of Spain upon birth.